 The H2OPE Biofuels Solution

-Since its launch in 2008, biotech innovator H2OPE Biofuels has been working on a solution to the world's energy crisis.
+Since its launch, biotech innovator H2OPE Biofuels has been working on a solution to the world's energy crisis.
 Through its patented genetic-engineering technology, the company is isolating strains of algae that could one day become an emission-free source of hydrogen, and hence power, for the planet and its people.

 Looking far into the future, such hydrogen could one day turn on a lightbulb, fuel an automobile and even ignite the power grid of an entire city.
 Hydrogen-generating algae could make it possible to create the commercial-scale production of energy that is not only green - but also significantly less expensive than current methods of power-production.

 H2OPE Biofuels News